 Measles outbreak 2014

-The measles outbreak that started in mid January 2014 has resulted in 48 measles cases in the NT.
+The measles outbreak that started in mid-January and ended in mid-March resulted in 48 measles cases in the NT.

 The outbreak highlighted that a substantial number of people in the community are not measles immune and are at risk at getting measles.
 If you have not had 2 measles containing immunisations (usually provided as MMR-see below) now is the time to get immunised.

-Symptoms for measles include fever, cough, red itchy eyes and a runny nose and start 7 to 10 days after contact but can take up to 18 days to occur.
-These symptoms are followed 2 to 4 days later by signs of a red blotchy rash starting on the face and then becoming generalized.
+Symptoms of measles include fever, cough, red itchy eyes and a runny nose and start 7 to 10 days after contact but can take up to 18 days to occur.
+These are followed 2 to 4 days later by a red blotchy rash starting on the face and then becoming generalised.

 The Centre for Disease Control urges those who believe they have symptoms suggestive of measles to avoid going into public areas and if attending medical services to phone ahead to arrange appropriate infection control measures on arrival.